troptropcontent/s-test/README.md

 You can visit the link [quizztom.herokuapp.com/](https://quizztom.herokuapp.com/)

 ## Welcome in QuizzTom
-QuizzTom is a application wich proposes 46 quizzes.
+QuizzTom is an application wich proposes 46 quizzes.
 The quizzes are divided in 13 catégories :

 - Animals